fast-rust/one-shot-allocator/README.md

 and console games.
 As malloc is a large source of slowdown, for example allocating header fields in HTTP servers, this will remove that overhead.

 We use an atomic variable to make this thread safe.
-This is probably cheaper than using thread local memory on many platforms which call the OS to get the TLS pointer.
 As memory is allocated sequentially, cache behaviour is likely to be ideal.

-A smarter allocator would use pool allocation to pull the next block off a linked list and page allocate when the list is exhausted.
-Freeing can be done by adding the object back on the list.
-Some quantisation of block sizes is required to make this more efficient as otherwise the number of pools will grow.
+## The default rust allocator.

+Note that the glibc malloc is no slouch.
+It uses thread local memory to allocate from a local pool.
+We could also use the same trick with much less overhead, but this is just an illustration, not a perfect implementation!

+On x86-64 linux, thread local access is pretty good, using the fs: segment for local storage.
+It would be interesting to compare the `thread_local!` macro with this.

 ## Use